atlopes/VFP_RegExp/README.md

 VFP_RegExp relies on the PCRE2 library as its engine and exposes the same properties and methods as the VBScript engine.
 Thus, it facilitates migration from the current code while gaining access to many advanced capabilities of PCRE.

-In future work, VFP_RegExp will incorporate other PCRE features (like identifying the matched value of named groups, for instance) without compromising compatibility with the VBScript object.
+Other main goal of VFP_RegExp is to incorporate other PCRE features (like identifying the matched value of named groups, for instance) without compromising compatibility with the VBScript object.

 Information on the VBScript.RegExp Object:
 - [@ Microsoft](https://learn.microsoft.com/en-us/previous-versions/yab2dx62(v=vs.85))